Royal Pacific pool areas and hotel buildings at night

 Guests who don’t fancy the walk can just as easily take the water taxi from the resort to CityWalk.

-Not only is it easy to go to the two Universal parks, but once the resort’s guests are there, they can also perhaps the top-perk, the Express pass to massively cut wait times at the rides.
+Not only is it easy to go to the two Universal parks, but once the resort’s guests are there, they can use the Express pass to massively cut wait times at the rides.

-Royal Pacific is one of the pricier Universal Orlando resorts, which can be priced between $600 and over $900 per night, but because an Express Unlimited pass can cost up to $130 per person, per day (depending upon the time of year), the hotel perk can be a major sweetener for guests - especially families of four on shorter stays.
+Royal Pacific is one of the pricier Universal Orlando resorts which can be priced between $600 and over $900 per night.
+But an Express Unlimited pass can cost up to $130 per person, per day (depending upon the time of year).
+So, the hotel perk can be a major sweetener for guests - especially families of four on shorter stays.

 At the resort itself, Royal Pacific stands in its own right.
 If it wasn’t for the themed gift shop in the lobby or the theme park views from the bedrooms, guests could easily forget they’re so close to two of the world’s largest theme parks.

-The resort is, as the name suggests, Pacific and ‘south seas’ inspired.
-It brings to the resort a relaxed and lush vibe to the whole resort.
-It extends to the restaurants and bars throughout the resort, and each of them is popular - as is the Starbucks and ‘grab-n-go’ style food market in the hotel’s lobby.
+The resort is Pacific and ‘south seas’ inspired which brings to it a relaxed and lush vibe, extending to the restaurants and bars.
+Each of them is popular, as is the Starbucks and Tuk Tuk Market ‘grab-n-go’ food outlet in the hotel’s lobby.

 Royal Pacific’s mix of high-energy theme park proximity and laid-back tropical vibes makes it unique among Orlando resorts.